hardikkansara947-cmyk/Omen-keyboard-lightning-control-app/README.md

     ./install.sh

 Usage
-Launch from Application Menu

-Open your desktop application launcher, search for OMEN Lighting Control, and launch the app.
+    Launch from Application Menu: Open your desktop application launcher, search for OMEN Lighting Control, and click the launcher icon.

-Launch from Terminal
+    Launch from Terminal:
     Bash

     omen-controller

-(If installed manually via script, use ~/.local/bin/omen-controller) Restore Profile on Login (Headless)
+    (If installed manually via script, use ~/.local/bin/omen-controller)

-To apply your saved color and brightness profile in the background without launching the GUI:
+    Restore Profile on Login (Headless):
     Bash

     omen-controller --restore

 How It Works